JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 ```

 The state constraints are shown in round brackets next to the decision variables.
 There are
-27 of them (3 states × 8 datapoints in the pasts + 3 arrival estimates).
+27 of them (3 states × 8 datapoints in the past + 3 arrival estimates).
 The arrival
 covariance ``\mathbf{P̄}`` is constant by default for [`NonLinModelDAE`](@ref), specified by
 `σP_0` argument.
 A proper tuning of `σP_0` and `He` reduces the impact of the constant
 arrival approximation.
 We can now reproduce the last simulated scenario and see how `mhe`